pietrop/json-form-schema-design-pattern/README.md

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->
 A deep dive into the Json Form Schema (Design) Pattern.
-See [storybook](https://upgraded-succotash-69q321q.pages.github.io) intro doc for more info.
+See [storybook](https://pietropassarelli.net/json-form-schema-design-pattern) intro doc for more info.

 ## Setup

 <!-- _stack - optional_
 _How to build and run the code/app_ -->

-Assuming you have your [mac setup](https://storytelling.tech.nyt.net/home/mac-setup/)
+Assuming you have your mac setup already with git, node and yarn.

 Pull the repo
 ```